Sample-Efficient Training of Robotic Guide Using Human Path Prediction Network: Results

 We evaluated the performance of the robotic guide from two perspectives: goal efficiency and user comfort.
 In terms of the goal efficiency, the completion time and path error were used as the evaluation metrics.
 The completion time of the robot guidance was measured as the time taken from the start to the stop of the robot.
 To quantify the path error, the Fr\'echet distance between the goal path and the actual path of the user was measured.
 For the user comfort, we focused on how comfortable the user could move under the guidance of the robot.
 A smooth movement of a person has been identified as the result of minimized effort~\cite{balasubramanian2015analysis, harris1998signal}.
 Therefore, we utilized the spectral arc length to measure the smoothness of the human movements.

-Figure~\ref{fig:09} shows box plots of the distributions of the above three metrics measured during all episodes of the user test.
+Fig.~\ref{fig:09} shows box plots of the distributions of the above three metrics measured during all episodes of the user test.
 Through the paired t-test (eight participants), we verified whether one policy led to a significant difference in the guidance performance over another.
 In terms of the completion time, all three robot policies required a similar amount of time to guide the users.
 Note that, during the user test applying the same goal path length, the baseline policy consistently resulted in the same completion time.
 Because a fixed target user speed was utilized for the baseline policy, a fixed-length input data sequence was provided to the robot.
 Therefore, the robot with the baseline policy ended the guidance after the same amount of time.
 In terms of the path error, both the \textit{G Only} and \textit{G + H} type robot policies induced significant decrease of path error compared to the baseline policy ($t = 9.931$, $p < 0.001$ and $t = 8.478$, $p < 0.001$, respectively).
 No significant differences were found between the \textit{G Only} and \textit{G + H} type robot policy ($t = 1.361$, $p = 0.216$).
 In terms of the smoothness of the human motion, the results of the \textit{G + H} type policy significantly outperformed those of both the \textit{G Only} type policy ($t = 8.236$, $p < 0.001$) and the baseline policy ($t = 12.975$, $p < 0.001$), whereas the \textit{G Only} type policy and the baseline policy did not show a significant difference ($t = 2.175$, $p = 0.066$).
-This indicates that our robot policy training method considering the motion smoothness is sufficiently effective in inducing smooth movements of a real person.
+This indicates that the robot policy training method, which additionally considered motion smoothness, led to smoother movements of participants.

-Figure~\ref{fig:10} shows samples of the user's actual path when following the robot using the baseline policy and that of our robot policies (\textit{G Only} and \textit{G + H}), which were collected during three trials conducted along the same goal path.
+Fig.~\ref{fig:10} shows samples of the user's actual path when following the robot using the baseline policy and that of our robot policies (\textit{G Only} and \textit{G + H}).
 It is clearly shown that the user's path is closer to the dotted goal path, when using our robot policies.
-The oscillatory behavior of the user is a natural response to stepping on the left and right foot and is also described in~\cite{winter1995human}.
-The trajectory of the robot does not have this oscillation, which will be shown in Figure~\ref{fig:11}.
+The oscillatory behavior of the user is a natural response to stepping on the left and right foot and has been reported in~\cite{winter1995human}.
+The trajectory of the robot does not have this oscillation, which is shown in Fig.~\ref{fig:11}.